Movie Review: “Assassin's Creed”

-Pro - Action (+6pts)
+Pro: Action (+6pts)

-Con - The Animus (-4pts)
+Con: The Animus (-4pts)

-I was very confused as to what was going through the mind of whomever decided to make The Animus a giant claw machine.
-It screams "studio executive meddling" because it was probably the dumbest part of this movie.
-It is the first example of the filmmakers having no understanding of the concept for this movie.
+I was very confused as to what was going through the mind of whoever decided to make The Animus a giant claw machine.
+It screams "studio executive meddling" and was probably the dumbest part of this movie.
+It was the first example of the obvious fact that the filmmakers had very little understanding of the concept for this movie.
 In the video game, The Animus was a simple medical bed.
-Believe me, I am not one that thinks the movie has to be exactly like the game.
-The game understood that as soon as the modern day character enters The Animus, the focus needs to be on the ancestor's storyline.
-The movie failed to understand this concept.
-The first example of this is that during action sequences, the movie regularly cuts back and forth between assassin action and Michael Fassbender jumping around in a giant claw.
+Believe me, I am not one that thinks the movie had to be exactly like the game, but if the filmmakers wanted to take liberties, they should have taken ones that made sense.

-Pro - Assassin's Creed (+4pts)
+Pro: Assassin's Creed (+4pts)

-This is one element that the movie got right.
+This was one element of the movie that the filmmakers got right.
 The Assassin's Creed is a brotherhood of sorts.
 Every assassin is completely loyal and completely devoted to the cause.
-They are ready to die on a moments notice if it means protecting The Apple of Eden and defeating the Templars.
+They are ready to die on a moments notice, if it means protecting The Apple of Eden and defeating the Templars.

-Con - Timeline (-6pts)
+Con: Timeline (-6pts)

-Pro - New Story (+4pts)
+Pro: New Story (+4pts)

-Con - Plot Points (-5pts)
+Con: Plot Points (-5pts)

-Score: C- (74pts)
+Grade: C- (74pts)

-There are some great action in this film and it has set up the cinematic version of Assassin's Creed featuring a new assassin named Aguilar.
-This movie isn't bad but it is far from perfect.
-It misses the mark on most of its potential and for that, the studio should be very disappointed in this movie.
-The Assassin's Creed property has the potential for billions of dollars in the movie industry but this movie will not get that ball rolling.
-I really hope the studio finds the money to make a sequel to this movie in which it can fix its mistakes.
-If you were interested in this movie then go check it out, as I think you will enjoy it but be aware that it has it's problems.
+There are some great action sequences in this movie and has delivered a new Assassin's Creed story by featuring a new modern day protagonist named Callum Lynch along with a new assassin named Aguilar.
+This movie is not bad but it is far from great.
+It missed the mark on most of its potential and, for that, the studio should be very disappointed.
+The Assassin's Creed property had the potential to make billions of dollars in the movie industry, but this movie did not get that ball rolling.
+I really hope the studio finds the money to make a sequel, in which it can fix its mistakes.
+If you were interested in this movie then go check it out, as I think you will enjoy it to an extent, but be aware that it fell very far short of its potential.